 The reason why we prefer one product over another isn’t the price or the quality but instead the emotions which it provokes within us.
 The ‘rationality’ of our brain is a widespread misconception as it’s actually quite hedonistic and irrational.
 It creates attitudes to things and people based on emotions they provoke.
 But things are not as simple as they seem, because sometimes we get attracted to some pretty weird stuff.
 Contemporary advertising is the best example of this.
 Let’s take a closer look at why brands invest millions to provoke emotions and why it’s one of the best ways to attract and retain customers.
 Be prepared to watch some ad masterpieces and experience the complete range of emotions from amazement and happiness to antipathy and hatred.

 You don’t even need words to understand this commercial.
-It delivers its message to you starting from the very first seconds – bright colors, crowds of smiling people, sunlight, famous footballers playing their favorite game.
-We bet you started smiling somewhere between 0:15 and 0:25 seconds of this video.
+It delivers its message to you starting from the very first seconds.
+We bet you started smiling somewhere between 0:30 and 0:40 seconds of this video.
 After watching it, you feel slightly more revived and happy than a minute ago.
 Why?
 Because your brain just formed a range of associations with the product which are quite strong as they are reinforced by positive emotions.
-That’s exactly what brands try to achieve – making e the product associated not with its physical value but with a particular emotion.
+That’s exactly what brands try to achieve – making the product associated not with its physical value but with a particular emotion.

 This is a completely different type of ad which is based on storytelling – still the most powerful tool of modern marketing.
-The contrast of emotions is in the center of this video created by the leading global insurance company specializing in health, life and pension insurance.
-It’s a story about very basic and important feelings – those related to family and children.
-Can you imagine something better for selling life insurance than showing a father sacrificing everything for the future of his daughter?
-The answer is pretty obvious.
 From the marketing point of view, it’s a home run, as it appeals to fundamental values in a very touching and intimate manner.
 Try not to cry while watching.

 Few of you will disagree that sometimes we just want to feel melancholy and even sadness as much as we want to feel happiness and joy.
 Just recollect the last time when you were disappointed and listened to the sad music which made you even sadder.
 Brands use this peculiarity of our brain, even though it requires more creativity and skills to properly appeal to the somber part of the ego, than to a joyful one.
 Johnnie Walker managed to do it perfectly by depicting those moments in life when you are the most likely to pour yourself a drink and think about some very important and intimate things.